akuMaku/Kanava/README.md

+Kanava - Quartz Composer based social media projection mapping installation
+    Copyright (C) 2013  Aku Meriläinen

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 Kanava
 ======
 Kanava is an EAKR (EU) funded project that aims to combine social media and city environment for the benefit of local